ai-how/Nitin-Panwar.github.io/_posts/2016-5-21-Model building steps.md

 Needless to say.
 It still has few drawbacks too
 - It is interpreted language rather than compiled language - hence might take up more CPU time.

+## Following are a list of libraries, You will need for any scientific computations and data analysis: